 Stuart Adams is an associate at Mishcon de Reya.
 He specialises in UK and international tax planning, in addition to general private client matters.
 He advises individuals, entrepreneurs, families and corporate entities, as well as the family offices, trust companies and other institutions supporting them.

 Melinda Giles is a partner at Giles Wilson LLP, a small high street firm with two Essex offices.
 She has worked in property and private client since 1987, has represented clients at mental health tribunals, has been a Court of Protection panel deputy for over 10 years, and is on the Mencap list of specialist solicitors providing wills and trust advice to parents of children with learning disabilities.
 She represents the Private Client Section on the Law Society Council.

-Fiona Heald (chair) is an experienced solicitor working at Moore Blatch in the South.
+Fiona Heald is an experienced solicitor working at Moore Barlow LLP in the South.
 She now specialises in dealing with older clients and their issues, especially with regards to mental incapacity, applications relating to property and financial affairs at the Court of Protection, care fees planning and funding.

-Gareth Marland is a director at Berwins Solicitors Limited.
+Gareth Marland is a legal director at Clarion Solicitors Limited.
 Prior to retraining as a solicitor, Gareth was a manufacturing engineer.
-He is particularly interested in elderly client issues and agricultural clients.
+He is particularly interested in family businesses, succession planning, and agricultural clients.
 He is a member of STEP and Solicitors for the Elderly.